 Examples of topic areas include:

 Please reference each of the following in your proposal and return to NYSUT by the June 12, 2015 deadline.
 You may also try our optional online submission form at:

 - The context for the reader; describe the setting and student population (e.g., class approaches, whole school approaches).

-- Description of your approaches; include specifics of the practice or strategy used in your classroom(s).
+- Description of your approaches; include specifics of the practice, strategy used in your classroom(s).
 Include relevant artifacts if available.

 - How you involved parents and caregivers as partners in your work.

-- How does your practice address the needs of diverse populations? (e.g., students with disabilities, English language learners, other students with unique learning needs)
+- How does your practice address the needs of diverse populations? (e.g., students with disabilities, students who are English language learners, other students with unique learning needs)

 Please download Author Submission Form.

 June 12, 2015 - Proposal submission deadline